lldap/lldap/README.md

 The administrator group for LLDAP is `lldap_admin`: anyone in this group has admin rights in the Web UI.

+## I can't log in!

+If you just set up the server, can get to the login page but the password you set isn't working, try the following:

+  - (For docker): Make sure that the `/data` folder is persistent, either to a docker volume or mounted from the host filesystem.
+  - Check if there is a `lldap_config.toml` file (either in `/data` for docker or in the current directory).
+If there isn't, copy `lldap_config.docker_template.toml` there, and fill in the various values (passwords, secrets, ...).
+  - Check if there is a `users.db` file (either in `/data` for docker or where you specified the DB URL, which defaults to the current directory).
+If there isn't, check that the user running the command (user with ID 10001 for docker) has the rights to write to the `/data` folder.
+If in doubt, you can `chmod 777 /data` (or whatever the folder) to make it world-writeable.
+  - Make sure you restart the server.
+  - If it's still not working, join the [Discord server](https://discord.gg/h5PEdRMNyP) to ask for help.

 ## Architecture

 The server is entirely written in Rust, using [actix](https://actix.rs) for the